khaors/geocompr/main.md

 The question of *which CRS* is tricky, and there is often no 'right' answer:
 "There exist no all-purpose projections, all involve distortion when far from the centre of the specified frame" [@bivand_applied_2013].
 For geographic CRSs the answer is often [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84), not only for web mapping (covered in the previous paragraph) but also because GPS datasets and thousands of raster and vector datasets are provided in this CRS by default.
-WGS84 is the most common CRS in the world so it is worth knowing it's EPSG code: 4326.
+WGS84 is the most common CRS in the world, so it is worth knowing its EPSG code: 4326.
-This 'magic number' can be used to convert objects with unusual projected CRSs something that is widely understood.
+This 'magic number' can be used to convert objects with unusual projected CRSs into something that is widely understood.

 What about when a projected CRS is required?
 In some cases it is not something that we are free to decide: